tgerarden/aem2850/content/example/01-example.md

 ## Quarto / R Markdown

-*Note: Quarto is an authoring framework that extends R Markdown.
+*Note: Quarto is a new authoring framework that builds on R Markdown.
 If you are familiar with R Markdown it will be easy to transition to Quarto.*

 Quarto provides a unified authoring framework for data science that combines your code, its results, and your prose commentary.
 Quarto documents are fully reproducible and support dozens of output formats, like PDFs, Word files, slideshows, and more.